-Data manipulation is done using the Query editor in power BI.
+Data manipulation is done using the Query Editor in Power BI.

-How to create custom column
+How to create a custom column

 - By clicking on the custom column button we can create new columns from the Query editor window.

 - You can apply any formula over the existing columns and create a new column.
-In this example a new column called CustomColumn1 is created by multiplying two columns column3 and column4
+In this example, a new column called CustomColumn1 is created by multiplying two columns column3 and column4

 Removing columns and rows